pyglet/pyglet/doc/programming_guide/context.rst

 make no guarantee that a given config is valid on a system unless it was provided to you by the system.

-pyglet simplifies the process of selecting one of the system's configs by allowing you to create a "template" config which specifies only the values you are interested in.
+pyglet simplifies config selection by allowing you to request only the attributes you care about and letting the window choose a compatible result.
 See :ref:`guide_simple-context-configuration` for details.

 .. _guide_displays: